Was anything positive for Allbirds Inc. (BIRD) stock last session?

 The recent increase in stakes in BIRD appears to be a result of several institutional investors and hedge funds increasing their positions.
 The Vanguard Group, Inc.’s position in BIRD has increased by 6.38% in the first quarter.
 The company now owns 8,885,500 shares of the stock, with a value of $21.5 million, following the purchase of 532,692 additional shares during the last quarter.
 BlackRock Fund Advisors made another increased to its shares in BIRD during the first quarter, upping its stake by 1.80%.
 During the last quarter, the company dropped down 102,724 additional shares for a total stake of worth $14.08 million, bringing number of shares owned by the company to 5,818,923.

 During the first quarter, Jackson Square Partners LLC subtracted a -435,952 position in BIRD.
 Managed Account Advisors LLC purchased an additional 0.66 million shares in the last quarter, increasing its holdings by 26.23%, now holding 3.19 million shares worth $7.71 million.
-At the end of the first quarter, Franklin Advisers, Inc. increased its BIRD holdings by 0.04% and now holds 3.03 million BIRD shares valued at $7.32 million with the added 1130.0 shares during the period.
 BIRD shares are owned by institutional investors to the tune of 52.60% at present.

 Leave a Reply